-An addiction to prescription drugs can come with a variety of dangerous side effects.
+An addiction to prescription drugs can come with various dangerous side effects.
 In some cases, it can even lead to death.
-Addiction can destroy everything in a person’s life, from relationships to friendships, to careers.
-So, looking into treatment is the best solution to take control of your life once again and break free from the confines of addiction.
+Addiction can destroy everything in a person’s life, from relationships to friendships to careers.
+So, looking into treatment is the best solution to take control of your life again and break free from the confines of addiction.

 In many cases, that begins with a detoxification process.
 After a while, the body becomes dependent on the drug you’re using, and you need to experience a “detox” in order to move forward.
 This can be a hard hurdle to jump right at the beginning of a treatment plan, and it can include side effects like:

-While detox is difficult, it isn’t impossible, and it can set the tone for your success and rehabilitation.
+While detox is difficult, it isn’t impossible and can set the tone for your success and rehabilitation.

 Rehab For Prescription Drugs At Robert Alexander Center